yingxiali/multi-omics-data/README.md

 # multi-omics-data
-This is the electronic appendix (R code) to the paper "A benchmark study for combination of multi-omics data for survival prediction".
+This is the electronic appendix (R code) to the paper "Can combining many data types in multi-omics data lead to a worsening of predictive performance?
+A large-scale benchmark study".

-#This repository contains 3 main types of files.
+#This repository contains 4 main types of files.

 The first one is "down_data.R" whose function is to download the data needed for replicating the analyses presented in this paper from OpenML using the file "datset_ids.RData", which is also included in this repository.

 The second one are the R files whose labels contain "AnalysisCluster".
 These allow for reproducing the benchmark study using the functions from the R files whose labels contain "Functions_AnalysisCluster".

 The third one are the R files whose labels contain "Functions_AnalysisCluster".
 These feature functions which are used for applying the various considered feature selection and classification methods.

+The fouth one are the R files whose labels contain "Evaluation_AnalysisCluster_fivemethods.R".
+It allows replication to evaluate our results.

 #Further details on the different R scripts